kubermatic/docs/content/kubermatic/main/tutorials-howtos/operating-system-manager/_index.en.md

 Templatized resource that represents the details of each operating system.
 OSPs are immutable and default OSPs for supported operating systems are provided/installed automatically by kubermatic.
 End users can create custom OSPs as well to fit their own use-cases.

-Its dedicated controller runs in the **seed** cluster, in user cluster namespace, and operates on the `OperatingSystemProfile` custom resource.
-It is responsible for installing the default OSPs in user-cluster namespace.
+Its dedicated controller runs in the **seed** cluster, in user cluster namespace, and operates on the `OperatingSystemProfile` custom resource in the `kube-system` namespace in user clusters.
+It is responsible for installing the default OSPs in user clusters.

 ### OperatingSystemConfig

 Immutable resource that contains the actual configurations that are going to be used to bootstrap and provision the worker nodes.
 It is a subset of OperatingSystemProfile, rendered using OperatingSystemProfile, MachineDeployment and flags

-Its dedicated controller runs in the **seed** cluster, in user cluster namespace, and is responsible for generating the OSCs in **seed** and secrets in `cloud-init-settings` namespace in the user cluster.
+Its dedicated controller runs in the **seed** cluster, in user cluster namespace, and is responsible for generating the OSCs in `kube-system` and secrets in `cloud-init-settings` namespace in the user cluster.

 For each cluster there are at least two OSC objects: